Azaze7/MAVERICK/README.md

 </p>

 ### A 2-level Approach.
-* In order to teach players who may have never played a 2D shooter, the first level was set to be a tutorial with basic graphics.
-The colors are purposely kept simple with vectors to tie into our plot of Maverick still being in Flight School.
+* In order to teach players who may have never played a 2D shooter, the first level was designed as a tutorial with basic graphics.
+The colors were purposely kept simple with vectors to tie into our plot of Maverick still being in Flight School.
-* After the first level is completed, the difficulty was to be increased and a more impressive presentation would also follow.
+* After the first level was completed, the difficulty was intended to increase and a more impressive presentation would follow.
-* We were only trying to do a 2 level vertical slice due to the strict time constraints.
+* We were only aiming to create a 2-level vertical slice due to the strict time constraints.

 ### Healthbar & Difficulty.
-* In order to ensure MAVERICK was able to be completed by everyone who played it on the show floor, we took a more "modern-day approach" to the game's difficulty.
+* In order to ensure MAVERICK could be completed by everyone who played it on the show floor, we took a more “modern-day approach” to the game’s difficulty.
-* While MAVERICK did take a ton of inspiration from retro arcade style shooters, we did not want it to feel like it was designed to take your quarters away, nor overly frustrating to even a novice gamer.
+* While MAVERICK did draw a lot of inspiration from retro arcade-style shooters, we didn’t want it to feel like it was designed to take your quarters away, nor be overly frustrating to even a novice gamer.
 * To accomplish this, we removed the concept of lives so that everyone could just play the game, and respawn after a short while when they died.
 We did NOT want anyone to reach a GAME OVER state early.
 (This concept is implemented in many modern games, such as Celeste or Super Mario Odyssey).
 * We also increased the number of hit points the player ship could take for the sake of the demo.
 It was increased from 5 to 25, which in practice made it almost impossible for anyone to even see their ship blow up, especially since this was originally a tutorial stage.
-* We had very few people die while playing MAVERICK on the show floor, and when they did they respawned very quickly to keep the game fun.
+* We had very few people die while playing MAVERICK on the show floor, and when they did, they respawned very quickly to keep the game fun.
-* *If MAVERICK was to be retooled, rebranded, and then released as a proper videogame, the hitpoints would be decreased to a more "challenging" level.*
+* *If MAVERICK were to be retooled, rebranded, and then released as a proper video game, the hit points would be decreased to a more “challenging” level.*

 ## 🎏 Team Composition [Atlas Development]

 **This Project was completed with the assistance of *four* group members!**

-* Awarded [*4th Place Overall*] & [*Most Technical Award*].
+* Awarded [*4th Place Overall*] 🏆 & [*Most Technical Award*]. 🏆

 Special Thanks to All Team Members!

-[William Dunlap](https://github.com/unit098 "William's Github") - *Code Lead*: Major Game Logic, Level Loading, Enemy Behaviors, Smoke Trail System, & Bullet System.
+[William Dunlap](https://github.com/unit098 "William's Github") - *Main Code Lead*: Major Game Logic, Level Loading, Enemy Behaviors, Smoke Trail System, & Bullet System.

 [Gilbert I. Guzman](https://github.com/Azaze7 "Gilbert's Github") - *Team Coordinator*: Main Menu System, Game Logos/Emblems, Powerup Design, Code Assistance, SteamOS Support/Artwork, & Communicated with Staff.